 Munich is the capital and largest city of Bavaria, a German state.
 Located on the River Isar to the north of the Bavarian Alps, it is the third largest city in the country behind Berlin and Hamburg.
-The estimated 2014 population of Munich is 1.4 million.
+The estimated 2014 population of Munich was at 1.4 million.

-Munich has an estimated population of 1.4 million, although the urban area is much larger at 2.65 million.
+Munich has a current estimated population of 1,456,039, although the urban area is much larger at 2.65 million.
 Munich is now one of the fastest-growing and most prosperous cities in the country and a top destination for immigrants and expatriates, despite the fact that Munich has the highest population density in Germany at 12,000 people per square mile (4,500/square kilometer).

 - Turks (43,000)